zblago/EF6TempTableKit/README.md

     ...
     ...
 ```
 If you don't have already any configuration, use `EF6TempTableKitDbConfiguration`.
-Otherwise, apply your custom configuration ...
+Otherwise, apply your own custom configuration ...
 ```csharp
     [DbConfigurationType(typeof(CustomDbContextConfiguration))]
     public partial class AdventureWorksCodeFirst : DbContext, IDbContextWithTempTable